-Expert Advice about Health IT Team Strategies from Beth Dituro, PCPD’s HIT Education Program Director
+Expert Advice about Health IT Team Strategies, PCPD’s HIT Education Program Director

 FAIRFIELD, N.J., Sept.
 28, 2015 – Health Information Technology (HIT) encompasses all aspects of information technology infrastructure that support communication and care coordination among a network of health providers, patients, and payers.
 There are also human factors and processes required to empower the technology.
 Given the disparate backgrounds of the health IT team members and the myriad of specialties, it is essential they have a unified sense of the “big HIT picture.”

 When it comes to working effectively in the HIT field, there’s some advice that may help staff and workflow come together more seamlessly.
 Beth Dituro, program director at NJ-based Pinnacle Center for Professional Development (PCPD), offers these HIT goals and strategies to achieve them:

 Strategy: CIOs should be visible and supportive of Project Managers from the start